itsnubix/react-native-video-controls/README.md

 By default, tapping the screen anywhere will show the player controls.
 After 10s the controls disappear.
 Double tapping will toggle fullscreen.

 ## Installation
-Run `npm install --save react-native-video-controls`
+Run `npm install --save react-native-video react-native-video-controls`

 Then run `react-native link react-native-video`

-If you're using RN < 39 run `npm install --save react-native-video-controls@1.0.1`
+If you're using RN < 39 run `npm install --save react-native-video-controls@1.0.1`.
+Note this version includes `react-native-video` as a normal dependency instead of a peer-dependency.

 ## Usage
 The `<VideoPlayer>` component follows the API of the `<Video>` component at [react-native-video](https://github.com/react-native-community/react-native-video).
 It also takes a number of additional props which are outlined in the [API](#api) section.